Pardyn History, Family Crest & Coats of Arms

 Now part of Cumbria, this seaside village sometimes called Parton Bay was used by the Romans, who had a fort on north of the present village.
 Parton is also found in Kirkcudbrightshire Scotland, and in Gloucestershire but it is generally believed that the aforementioned village and parish has the strongest evidence of the family heritage.
 But early records have the name scattered throughout Britain: Adam of Peron in the Assize Rolls of Wiltshire in 1249; Robert Perton in 1249; and John Parton in the Assize Rolls of Warwickshire in 1377.

-Moving north to Scotland, early records there revealed Patrick fiz Matheu de Partone of Dumfries rendering homage to King Edward I
+Early Scottish records revealed Patrick fiz Matheu de Partone of Dumfries rendering homage to King Edward I of England in 1296.

 Early History of the Pardyn family

 This web page shows only a small excerpt of our Pardyn research.
-Another 231 words (16 lines of text) covering the years 1070 and 1296 are included under the topic Early Pardyn History in all our PDF Extended History products and printed products wherever possible.
+Another 116 words (8 lines of text) covering the years 1070 and 1296 are included under the topic Early Pardyn History in all our PDF Extended History products and printed products wherever possible.

 Pardyn Spelling Variations

 Norman surnames are characterized by a multitude of spelling variations.
 The frequent changes in surnames are largely due to the fact that the Old and Middle English languages lacked definite spelling rules.
 The introduction of Norman French to England, as well as the official court languages of Latin and French, also had pronounced influences on the spelling of surnames.
 Since medieval scribes and church officials recorded names as they sounded, rather than adhering to any specific spelling rules, it was common to find the same individual referred to with different spellings.
 The name has been spelled Parton, Partin, Partone, Partant, Pardon, Pardant and others.

 Early Notables of the Pardyn family (pre 1700)

 More information is included under the topic Early Pardyn Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Pardyn family